Maudy Ayunda: 2023–present: From This Island & Pada Suatu Hari

 Ayunda ended the year with the launch of her business venture: From This Island, a personal care company that harnesses superfoods and hero ingredients from the islands of Indonesia, the world's largest archipelago.
 Equipped with a patented technology, LUMERA, Ayunda and her partner Patricia Davina aim to create a skincare experience that is effective, safe and powerful and brings Indonesia's name to a global scale.

 Ayunda released her 4th studio album, "Pada Suatu Hari" in 2024.
-This upcoming album signifies Maudy's big comeback to the music scene and a shift in her musical perspective where she not only views music as entertainment but also as a powerful medium for storytelling and social commentary.
+This upcoming album signifies Maudy's comeback to the music scene and a shift in her musical perspective where she not only views music as entertainment but also as a powerful medium for storytelling and social commentary.

 In May 2024, Ayunda released a single called "Cahaya" as a surprise wedding anniversary gift for her husband, Jesse Choi.
-The song delves into the intricate nature of love, the beauty yet vulnerability of falling in love that is told through rich imagery and symbolic storytelling.
-The song received positive feedback from her fans and the general public as they anticipate Ayunda's return to the music scene.

 Three months later, in August 2024, Ayunda released her second single titled "Hari Itu".
-This lighthearted and catchy song is a tribute to the innocence and wonder of childhood, drawing inspiration from Ayunda's experience throughout her formative years spent in school.
-The song touches on the memorable moments in school (first day, first heartbreak, friendships) and encapsulates the bittersweet of nostalgia.
+The song touches on the memorable moments in school (first day, first heartbreak, friendships) and encapsulates the bittersweetness of nostalgia.
 The song became a huge hit, particularly among college students as they embark on their new chapter of school.

 In November 2024, Ayunda released her third and final single from the album, "Puisi Kota", a duet song with the legendary Indonesian singer, Iwan Fals.
 Composed by Maudy Ayunda herself, "Puisi Kota" captures the complexities and inner turmoil of navigating the emotional landscapes of self-discovery, societal pressures and the search for meaning in an increasingly chaotic and noisy world.

 In addition to music, Ayunda is also making a comeback to the film industry with her new role as Laksmi in "Para Perasuk", a supernatural drama directed by Wregas Bhanuteja, set to release in 2025.
 Exploring a new role in the film industry, the biopic of "Ki Hadjar Dewantara" will be Maudy's first film as a Producer.
 Directed by Gina S. Noer, the movie will dig deep into the life of Indonesia's Father of Education.
 The movie will be released in 2026.

 In February 2025, Ayunda released the official soundtrack for the upcoming Korean film You're the Apple of My Eye.
-Starring Dahyun (TWICE) and Jinyoung (B1A4), the movie is a high school love story and a remake of the renowned Taiwanese romance film of the same name.
+Starring Dahyun (Twice) and Jinyoung (B1A4), the movie is a high school love story and a remake of the renowned Taiwanese romance film of the same name.
 The soundtrack, titled Now Do You, marks a historic moment as the first Korean movie OST performed by an Indonesian singer.